temenostech/temenos-platform-documentation/docfx_project/home/user-creation-in-paas.md

 ![](./images/create-user.png)

-This will create a new user in your organisation.
+This will create a new user in your organization.
 This new user will be automatically assigned to all GitLab Repositories from within all environments.
 If you have already a user created, you can click on the user and update the SSH key box with the one created above.

->**Important!**: It is the Organisation Admin's
+>**Important!**: It is the Organization Admin's
 >responsibility to inform the new user about its credentials and set of permissions granted on the portal.

 # Enable tooltips

-As an organization admin you can enable the tooltips in the portal that show what are the required permissions for the actions on hovering the mouse on the menus and buttons.
+As an organization admin you can enable the tool tips in the portal that show what are the required permissions for the actions on hovering the mouse on the menus and buttons.

 ![](./images/show-permissions.png)